Mike-Wilkins/Java_Username_Encryption/README.md

 ```

 * Cryptographic hash functions should be applied to sensitive data prior to database storage.
-This application utilizes md5 hash functions within the MySQL INSERT statement.
+This application demonstrates the use of md5 hash functions within the MySQL INSERT statement.
 ```
 // Insert username and password into MySQL using md5 hash function